Home / Swallowtail (Papilionidae) / Giant Blue Swallowtail (Papilio zalmoxis)

 Quick Facts

-Host plants Mostly the leaves of the sweet orange plant, but also the native members of the citrus family
+Host PlantsPrefers the leaves of the sweet orange plant and native citrus family members.

 Did You Know?